donnoel/Glow/README.md

 ## 👩‍💻 For Developers

-Glow is a clean, modular SwiftUI codebase that demonstrates Apple-native best practices — perfect for learning or contributing.
+Glow is a clean, modular SwiftUI codebase.

 ### Project Structure